OpenByteDev/dll-syringe/README.md

 syringe.eject(injected_payload).unwrap();
 ```

 Note that currently only functions with a signature of `extern "system" fn(args: *mut A, result: *mut B) -> ()` are supported.
-When the payload and the procedure are compiled for a different target architecture the passed types have to have the same size.
+As the parameters are `memcpy`'d there can be problems if the injector and payload have different target architectures.

 The definition of the exported function above can be simplified using [`dll-syringe-payload-utils`](https://docs.rs/dll-syringe-payload-utils/latest/dll_syringe_payload_utils/):
 ```rust